Limited Public Counter Services

 Email: This email will be monitored for the duration of this temporary closure: [email protected]

 The Placer County District Attorney’s Office will continue to operate with modified services to minimize in-person contacts

-Our Business Resource Center in Rocklin is closed until at least April 12 to help mitigate the spread of the COVID-19 virus.
+Our Business Resource Center in Rocklin is accepting phone and virtual appointments to assist with your business needs.
 We have partnered with the Northern California Small Business Development Center and the Sierra Small Business Development Center, who are prepared to immediately provide support and resources to Placer’s business community.
 Starting in June, we will be offering Zoom webinars, topics include Business Basics, Business Model Canvas, Buying a Business, and Marketing.
 Contact us today at 916-770-8380 or [email protected] for more information.

 - Our Auburn staff can be reached by phone at 530-745-2300, or by email at [email protected].